opencivicdata/docs.opencivicdata.org/intro.rst

 .. code-block:: bash

+    $ # Create a new virtualenv
     $ mkproject municipal-scrapers
+    $ # Install pupa
     $ pip install -e git+git@github.com:opencivicdata/pupa.git#egg=Package
+    $ # Copy the pupa default settings:
+    $ curl -o pupa_settings.py https://raw.github.com/opencivicdata/pupa/master/pupa/core/default_settings.py
+    $ # Clone the repo
     $ git clone https://github.com/opencivicdata/municipal-scrapers-us
-    # Or to write a scraper for a Canadian city:
+    $ # Or to write a scraper for a Canadian city:
     $ https://github.com/opencivicdata/municipal-scrapers-ca

+In addition, if you use OS X as your operating system, see the excellent `OSX-specific docs <https://github.com/opennorth/blank-pupa>`_ published by `Open North <https://github.com/opennorth/>`_, then move on to :ref:`jurisdiction`.